spack/spack/lib/spack/docs/packaging_guide.rst

 ``$prefix/include/libelf.h`` exists and is a file, and whether ``$prefix/lib`` exists and is a directory.
 If the checks fail, then the build will fail and the install prefix will be removed.
-If they succeed, Spack considers the build succeeful and keeps the prefix in place.
+If they succeed, Spack considers the build successful and keeps the prefix in place.